James W. Head: Legacy

 James W. Head III is widely regarded as a pioneer in planetary geology for integrating terrestrial geological insights into planetary science.
 His work with NASA's Apollo program laid the foundation for modern lunar exploration strategies.
-He continues to collaborate internationally on space missions with agencies such as ESA, NASA, Russia’s Roscosmos, and China’s Lunar Exploration Program.
+He continues to collaborate internationally on space missions with agencies such as ESA, NASA, Russia's Roscosmos, and China's Lunar Exploration Program.

+The asteroid 10110 Jameshead in the main asteroid belt, discovered in 1992 at the Palomar Observatory, was named in his honor.